danwild/stem-australia/README.md

 # stem-australia
-A visualisation of the importance of STEM education for Australia's future
+A visual narrative to highlight the importance of STEM education for Australia's future.